elnin09/sql-queries-course/oracle_workspace_queries/Data-Cleansing.md

   - We basically make region_id as column and the aggregate function is sum
   - All the columns that we select apart from aggregate and pivot column will appear in the query
-  - Here we are selection region_sub_id, columns (10,20,30,40,50) so total 6 columns a
+  - Here we are selection region_sub_id, columns (10,20,30,40,50) so total 6 columns
   - The values for columns region_sub_id would be the orignal values

   - Also think on what would happen if it were a group by clause